 Geoprocessing packages are a convenient way to share geoprocessing workflows as a single compressed file.
-A geoprocessing package (.gpkx) can be shared with others across a local file system using copy and paste, as an attachment in an e-mail, or by uploading to ArcGIS Online.
+A geoprocessing package (.gpkx) can be shared across a local file system using copy and paste, as an attachment in an email, or by uploading to ArcGIS Online.

-You can use geoprocessing packages made in ArcGIS Pro in version 1.1 and later.
+You can use geoprocessing packages made in ArcGIS Pro 1.1 or later.

 Add a geoprocessing package to your project